kaist-cp/cs431/README.md

 - Place: Rm.
 2443, Bldg.
 E3-1, KAIST

-- Your physical apperance is required.
+- Your physical appearance is required.
 If online participation is **absolutely necessary**, we'll use Zoom.

 - You'll bring your own laptop.
 (You can also borrow one from School of Computing Admin Team.)